 Domains of emotional intelligence

 Based on the huge ROI of high emotional intelligence and the catastrophic impact of the lack of it, assessing emotional intelligence should be an integral part in the selection of every leader and in the promotion of key people.
 Thanks to the pioneering work of Dr. Daniel Goleman and others, it is now possible to measure Emotional Quotient (EQ), a reliable measure of emotional intelligence.
-Let me describe three smart strategies to screen job candidates for emotional intelligence.
+Let me describe three smart strategies for screening candidates with an EQ assessment.

 Pay attention to “how” not “what.”

 Too often managers are enamored by what an individual has accomplished, not how he achieved success.
 For sure, accomplishments matter but the real focus during the interview should be on whether the individual can repeat them.
 Listen to how the candidate answers the EQ assessment.
 Was he just in the right time at the right place or was he surrounded by an exceptional team?
 What happens when he assumes a new role with new responsibilities under more competitive and complex conditions?
 He may have the education and experience but does he have the maturity, confidence, and emotional intelligence to deal with the pressure and engage the people.